Homer Title 21 Update

 Simplify, reorganize, and add visuals to make the code more user friendly

 On November 24, 2025, the Homer City Council adopted the 2045 Homer Comprehensive Plan — the culmination of a two-year planning effort built through collaboration, conversation, dedication, and a lot of hard work.
-The 2045 Homer Comprehensive Plan is on its way to the Kenai Peninsula Borough for adoption, which is anticipated in early 2026.
 To learn more about the Homer Comprehensive Plan Update, visit HomerCompPlanUpdate.com.

 JAN - MAR 2025